-Where a participant ceases employment prior to the vesting of their share options or performance rights, the share options or performance rights are forfeited unless in the event of retirement, permanent disablement or death the Board, at their absolute discretion, waive the exercise and vesting conditions associated with the performance rights or allow the performance rights to continue to be assessed over the original performance assessment period.
+Where a participant ceases employment prior to the vesting of their share options or performance rights are forfeited unless in the event of retirement, permanent disablement or death the Board, at their absolute discretion, waive the exercise and vesting conditions associated with the performance rights or allow the performance rights to continue to be assessed over the original performance assessment period.
 In the event of a change of control of the Company, all options and performance rights that have not lapsed may be exercised.